Paradoxical noise preference in RNNs: Discussion

 \section{Discussion}

-Using a simple function computation framework and a maze navigation framework as illustrative examples, we have shown that noisy CTRNNs sometimes develop a preference for the specific noise level used during training, where any change in the noise level at test time results in worse performance.
+Using a simple function computation framework, a maze navigation framework, a standard multitask framework from cognitive neuroscience, and a path integration framework as illustrative examples, we have shown that noisy CTRNNs sometimes develop a preference for a specific optimal noise level, equal to or close to that used during training: changes in the noise level at test time result in worse performance.
 When noise is injected before the application of the activation function, the networks tend to develop a noise preference, but when noise is injected after, they do not.
-By analyzing the fixed points of the noise-in function computation networks, we found that the noise preference is driven by noise-variance-dependent shifts in the stationary neural state distributions.
+By analyzing the fixed points of the noise-in function computation networks, we found that the noise preference is driven by noise-variance-dependent shifts in the neural state distributions.
 These shifts are caused by inhomogeneous noise attenuation that only occurs when the neural state is near a boundary between linear regions of the network dynamics.
 Though the locations of the stationary distributions of both noise-in and noise-out networks will depend on the noise if they are placed near such boundaries, experiments with a single-neuron regulator problem showed that only the noise-in networks have a performance incentive to do so, thus explaining why only the noise-in networks developed a noise preference.

+Our findings demonstrate that training noise can become an integral component of the computation learned by a network, shaping dynamical structure and inducing systematic output biases that render performance intrinsically dependent on the training noise level rather than merely regularized by it.
+For computational neuroscience, this suggests a concrete hypothesis: neural circuits operating near nonlinear activation boundaries may leverage—or become functionally dependent on—synaptic variability to stabilize activity and reduce variance, implying that some observed noise sensitivity in biological systems could reflect learned dynamical structure rather than incidental variability.
+For machine learning researchers, the results highlight a subtle failure mode of noise injection, namely overfitting to the stochastic training environment itself, and thereby contribute to the broader scientific objective of understanding how dynamical systems perform computation under noise, clarifying when variability serves as a stabilizer or regularizer versus a hidden dependency.